F.A.Q. GENERAL QUESTIONS

 Portraits

-Most portrait sessions will involve 2 - 4 outfit changes and will not include a makeup artist, hair stylist, or set stylist.
+Most portrait sessions will involve two - four outfit changes and will not include a makeup artist, hair stylist, or set stylist.
 If you have any skin blemishes, leave them alone, as trying to address them makes post-production more difficult and may result in images where it is obvious that something was edited out.
 When choosing outfits, solid colors tend to work best and give the most flexibility in a shoot.
 Try and get a good night’s sleep and limit or eliminate any alcohol, salt, or extra liquids the night before.

 For women, we recommend having clear or French-manicured nails.
 Glue-on nails are fine, and press-on nails may be acceptable due to the limited time most portrait sessions are.
 We suggest having your hair done before your session; just make sure to bring combs, brushes, hairspray, and any other tools and products to do touchups after changing outfits.